 Gettysburg with Kids

-This summer marks the 150th anniversary of the battle that turned the tide of the Civil War.
+Last summer marked the 150th anniversary of the battle that turned the tide of the Civil War.
 Are your children ready for a living history lesson?
 BT shows you how to do it right.

 For a summertime visit to a place as big as Gettysburg (a typical auto tour covers 24 miles), a friendly guide and some kid-friendly activities may be as essential as sunscreen, insect repellent, and water.
 Sanders recommends that you consider booking a personalized tour of Gettysburg.
 You can book a Licensed Battlefield Guide in advance ($65, booked at least three days in advance), or take your chances with a first-come-first-served sign-up each morning at 8 a.m.
 The guide can accompany you in your car on a two-hour battlefield tour—it's essentially like having a teacher along for the ride to lead you to the most important sites and answer your family's questions.
 Gettysburg also offers free summer ranger field programs—sign up first thing at the visitors center information desk as space is limited, and pick up Junior Ranger activity booklets.